 By 2022, the UK will need to meet a new set of standards, including the testing and incorporation of new technology such as intelligent speed assistance (ISA), advanced emergency braking (ESA) and lane-keeping technology.

-Generally, car testing is a long and intensive process for car manufacturers.
+Generally, a car safety test is a long and intensive process for car manufacturers.
 Testing is undertaken in a variety of landscapes, including on-track, off-road and other real-world environments.

 However, what does this “testing” entail?
-Overall, there are many types of vehicle testing, but the main bulk of it is as follows:
+Overall, there are many types of vehicle testing, but the best cars for crash safety will have undergone the main bulk of it is as follows:

-Everyone knows about car crash testing.
+Everyone knows about the car safety crash test.
 From the distinct dummy to striking images of the testing process, the test provides peace of mind that the majority of cars are as safe as they possibly can be.
 However, what is involved in the crash testing process?

 To test, car crash testers first drain the car of fuel and replace it with a specialised solution.
 A variety of collisions then occur from the front and side, which damages the car’s chassis.
-They then assess this damage, and the damage to the dummy, to minute detail to analyse the car’s safety.
+They then assess this damage, the damage to the dummy and other minute details to analyse the car’s safety.
 For example, spillage of the specialised solution is noted and measured to test the probability of the car catching fire during a crash.

 All cars must meet a high baseline of safety, but some cars are earmarked as being safer than others, which is reflected in the car’s description.